Effect of transverse anisotropy on inelastic tunneling spectroscopy of atomic-scale magnetic chains: Summary and Conclusions

-Although this requires further investigation, our results suggest that tuning of transverse anisotropy energy may potentially be interesting for storage of information in atomic chains.
-Interesting questions for future research in this direction are to study the effect of transverse anisotropy on non-equilibrium spin dynamics in chains of magnetic atoms, on dynamic spin phenomena such as the formation of e.g. magnons, spinons and domain walls, and on switching of N\'eel states in antiferromagnetically coupled chains.
+Finally, interesting questions for future research are to study the effect of transverse anisotropy on non-equilibrium spin dynamics in chains of magnetic atoms, on dynamic spin phenomena such as the formation of e.g. magnons, spinons and domain walls, and on switching of N\'eel states in antiferromagnetically coupled chains.
 We acknowledge valuable discussions with F. Delgado and A.F.
 Otte.
 This work is part of the research programme of the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organisation for Scientific Research (NWO).

-\section{Equilibrium populations ${\bf P_M}$}
+\section{Equilibrium populations ${\bf P_M}(V)$}